Birdies for Charity Partners

 .

-WindReach’s primary purpose is to help enrich the quality of life of individuals who are differently abled and living with special needs.
+WindReach’s primary purpose is to help enrich the quality of life of individuals with diverse support needs.
 We do this by offering evidence based therapeutic programmes and educational experiences for people with varying physical and intellectual abilities.
 Today, we have on average 200 participants benefitting from our programmes on a weekly basis.
 Participants range in age from preschoolers through to our older adult community.

 THANK YOU TO OUR PROGRAMME SPONSORS: